apache/infrastructure-website/content/pages/qbot.md

     - `lauren announces`: Lauren shares a significant (in Lauren's opinion) announcement.
     - `lauren benefits`: Lauren reveals an employee benefit.
     - `lauren complaints`: Lauren discusses a recent HR complaint with you.
-    - `lauren policies`: Lauren reminds you of a corporation policy.
+    - `lauren policy`: Lauren reminds you of a corporation policy.

 **Note** Lauren inhabits a parallel world to ours, one in which The ASF has a physical office with many employees who come in to work each day.
 Her statements may not bear too much relevance to the world you inhabit.